FreddyKS/Parallel-API-Request-Tester/README.md

       > https://webhook-site.com/api/staging/webhook/92 (2 times), each of these has postfield
         -> {'data':'data_webhook'}

     2.e.
-Bearer -> If your api requires bearer, please insert it here, if some of the api don't have bearer, then empty it.<br> Example :
+Bearer -> If your api requires bearer, please insert it here.
+    If some of the api don't have bearer, then empty it.

+    Example :
         API List
           'https://catfact.ninja/fact'
           'https://webhook-site.com/api/staging/webhook/92'